Police investigate 'you deserve to die' text sent to Jami-Lee Ross

 I wish as a National MP we had done more to cut red tape and regulation to fix the housing crisis that means young people can't afford to buy a home.
 We should have put more in to the country's underfunded health services and public transport systems.
 And we should have realised that we let the Auckland Council get out of control and that's costing Aucklanders more and more each year.

 But as well as returning to being the best MP I can be for my community, I also need to be a better husband and father.
-In those dark moments when I felt there was no hope and no way forward – when my world had crashed down around me so much that I found myself standing on train tracks thinking I had no option but to end everyone's pain – it was the vivid picture in my head of three year old Charlotte's little happy face that stopped me from actually going through with doing something dumb.
+In those dark moments when I felt there was no hope and no way forward – when my world had crashed down around me so much that I found myself thinking I had no option but to end everyone's pain – it was the vivid picture in my head of 3-year-old Charlotte's little happy face that stopped me from actually going through with doing something dumb.

 No amount of political point scoring is worth hurting other people, or crushing the happy face of my little girl.
 We all got in to politics to try to make the world a better place for the boys and girls of the future.
 In October we forgot that.
 And we let many people down.